Skip to content

 Basic Description

-Threshold Detection All Abnormality detection on metric data based on set thresholds.
+Threshold Detection All Abnormal detection of metrics data based on set thresholds.

-Mutation Detection Metrics(M) Abnormality detection for sudden irregular behavior in metrics based on historical data, suitable for business data and short time windows.
+Mutation Detection Metrics(M) Abnormal detection of sudden abnormal behavior in metrics based on historical data, often applicable to business data and scenarios with short time windows.

-Interval Detection Metrics(M) Detection of abnormal data points in metrics based on dynamic threshold ranges, suitable for stable trend timelines.
+Interval Detection Metrics(M) Detection of abnormal data points in metrics based on dynamic threshold ranges, often applicable to stable trend timelines.

-Interval Detection V2 Metrics(M) Detection of abnormal data points in metrics based on dynamic threshold ranges, suitable for stable trend timelines.
+Interval Detection V2 Metrics(M) Detection of abnormal data points in metrics based on dynamic threshold ranges, often applicable to stable trend timelines.

 Outlier Detection Metrics(M) Detects whether there are outlier deviations in the metrics/statistics of the detected object under specific groupings.

-Log Detection Logs(L) Abnormality detection for business applications based on log data.
+Log Detection Logs(L) Abnormal detection of business applications based on log data.

-Process Anomaly Detection Process Objects(O::host_processes) Periodic detection of process data to understand process anomalies.
+Process Anomaly Detection Process Objects(O::host_processes) Periodically detects process data to understand process anomalies.

-Infrastructure Survival Detection V2 Objects(O) Based on infrastructure object data, set survival conditions to monitor the stability of infrastructure.
+Infrastructure Survival Detection V2 Objects(O) Sets survival conditions based on infrastructure object data to monitor the stability of infrastructure.

-Application Performance Metric Detection Tracing(T) Based on application performance monitoring data, set threshold rules to detect abnormal situations.
+Application Performance Metric Detection Traces(T) Sets threshold rules based on application performance monitoring data to detect abnormal situations.

-User Access Metric Detection User Access Data(R) Based on user access monitoring data, set threshold rules to detect abnormal situations.
+User Access Metric Detection User Access Data(R) Sets threshold rules based on user access monitoring data to detect abnormal situations.

-Composite Detection All Combine multiple monitors' results into one monitor through expressions and trigger alerts based on the combined results.
+Composite Detection All Combines multiple monitors' results into one monitor through an expression, triggering alarms based on the combined result.

-Security Check Anomaly Detection Security Checks(S) Abnormality detection based on data generated by security checks, effectively sensing the health status of hosts.
+Security Check Anomaly Detection Security Checks(S) Abnormal detection based on data generated by security checks, effectively sensing the health status of hosts.

-Usability Data Detection Usability Data(L::type) Based on usability monitoring data, set threshold rules to detect abnormal situations.
+Usability Data Detection Usability Data(L::type) Sets threshold rules based on usability monitoring data to detect abnormal situations.

-Network Data Detection Network(N) Based on network data, set threshold rules to detect the stability of network performance.
+Network Data Detection Network(N) Sets threshold rules based on network data to detect the stability of network performance.

-External Event Detection Others By specifying a URL address, send abnormal events or records produced by third-party systems via POST requests to an HTTP server to generate Guance event data.
+External Event Detection Others By specifying a URL address, sends abnormal events or records generated by third-party systems to an HTTP server via POST requests, generating Guance event data.

 Detection Configuration